 Prevention of rickettsia typhi

-No vaccines exist for rickettsial infections.
+There are no existing vaccines for rickettsial infections.

 Rickettsial infections can be prevented by taking measures to reduce exposure to lice and fleas.
+These measures include:

-- Reducing domestic rodent populations (murine typhus)
+- Reducing domestic rodent populations (to prevent murine typhus)

 - Treating clothes and equipment with permethrin